-Violinist Ari Isaacman-Beck, originally from Minneapolis, is a Boston-based classical violinist whose playing has been praised for its "impressive, masterful finesse" and "enormous soul and a big, vibrant sound."
+Violinist Ari Isaacman-Beck, originally from Minneapolis, is an east coast-based classical violinist whose playing has been praised for its "impressive, masterful finesse" and "enormous soul and a big, vibrant sound."
 Equally at home as a solo violinist and chamber musician, he has performed as a soloist or chamber musician across the North America, Europe, and Asia at venues such as the Concertgebouw (Amsterdam), Tonhalle (Zürich), Jordan Hall (Boston), the Kennedy Center (Washington DC), and Carnegie Hall (New York City).

-A passionate educator as well, Isaacman-Beck has served on the faculties of the Yellow Barn Young Artists Program, New England Conservatory, and Junior Greenwood Music Camp; he has given masterclasses at the Eastman School of Music, Oberlin Conservatory of Music, and the University of Hawaii, Manoa.
+A passionate educator as well, Isaacman-Beck has served on the faculties of the Sunderman Conservatory at Gettysburg College, Yellow Barn Young Artists Program, New England Conservatory, and Junior Greenwood Music Camp; he has given masterclasses at the Eastman School of Music, Oberlin Conservatory of Music, and the University of Hawaii, Manoa.